EvoEvolver/Moduler/README.md

-# Moduler - Documentation just in your Python code
+# Moduler

-Moduler is a standard for putting documentation just in your Python code.
-It is proposed to provide another option other than the current standard of putting documentation in a separate file.
-Though it is not new to mix documentation with code, in Moduler, you can also do
+Moduler helps make the skeletons of your Python project more readable by making it **sparse** and **meta-annotated**.

+In Moduler, you can
-- Adding sections to your functions and classes
+- Add sections to your functions, classes and modules.
+- Add semantic annotation to your codes.
+This includes
-- Adding examples to your functions and classes
+  - Add examples to your existing codes
+  - Add todos for incomplete codes

 We believe in this way we can provide much more context information to new contributors who are not familiar with the codebase.
 It is also important for AI-based agents to understand the codebase and develop it.